CYA or “Cover Your Administration”? Newark’s Board of Education and the “Nuttin’ Butt Azz” Basketball Tournament

 Is it really accountability?

-The parties involved have claimed to take accountability, but accountability is not the same as labeling one’s wrongdoings.
-The individuals involved remain in their positions, and in reality, no accountability has been taken.
-No one has been explicitly identified as having approved the event and no one has faced any repercussions for the video’s production on school grounds.
+Some of the parties involved have deflected the blame unto others.
+Other parties have claimed to take accountability, but accountability is not the same as labeling one’s wrongdoings.
+The individuals named either remain in their positions, or have seen career growth; in reality, no one has taken responsibility.

 Zoe Van Gelder & Ishani Bakshi